openchange/website/src/cookbook/initializing.md

 # Initializing a build environment #

 The "Getting Started" section describes how to set up your local work environment.
-To build the OpenChange source files, you will need to use Linux.
+You will need to use Linux to build the OpenChange source files.

 [TOC]